zenex-00/2d_illustration_image_model/RUNPOD_TRAINING_GUIDE.md

    **Important**:
    - Replace `YOUR_GITHUB_URL` with your actual GitHub repository URL
    - RTX 5090 requires PyTorch 2.8+, so the RTX 5090 command upgrades PyTorch first
+   - The installation script automatically handles xformers compatibility - if xformers is incompatible with your PyTorch/CUDA version, it will be automatically disabled and PyTorch's built-in SDPA will be used instead
+   - Port 5090 is used for RTX 5090 in the example above - you can change it to any port you prefer, just make sure it matches the port you configure in step 6
 8. **Pod Name**: `gemini3-training`
 9. Click **Deploy**